google/WebFundamentals/src/content/en/fundamentals/app-install-banners/index.md

 regardless of whether you `preventDefault()` on the `beforeinstallprompt` event or not.

+Note: The mini-info bar is not displayed on Chrome OS.

 ## Feedback {: .hide-from-toc }

 {% include "web/_shared/helpful.html" %}